bsnes-emu/bsnes/docs/guides/import.md

-running their own separate firmware, and for those cases higan requires a copy of the co-processor firmware as well as the actual game.
+running their own separate firmware, and for those cases higan requires a copy of the co-processor firmware as well as the actual game data.
 Unfortunately,
 like games themselves,
 co-processor firmware cannot legally be distributed,